 Here are sample interview answers for three different problems.
 You can take these and edit to fit your personal experiences and background, or use them as guidance for crafting your own response:

 - “Once I found a major flaw in the work of one of the most senior members of the department, which could have been very costly to the company if it had been overlooked.
-I went directly to him and called it to his attention so he could fix it before it affected the final outcome.”
+I went directly to them and called it to their attention so they could fix it before it affected the final outcome.”

 The above problem is a simple two-parter: Here’s the problem, and this is how I fixed it.
-You get extra points here for letting that senior employee save face and fix the problem himself, instead of involving his superiors needlessly.
+You get extra points here for letting that senior employee save face and fix the problem themself, instead of involving their superiors needlessly.

 - “I feel that the best way to deal with any challenges is to meet them head-on.
-When I found that one of my colleagues was saying things that weren't true behind my back, I went to him and talked it through.
-It turned out that he had misunderstood what I had said, and I was able to set the record straight with him, and my supervisor.”
+When I found that one of my colleagues was saying things that weren't true behind my back, I went to them and talked it through.
+It turned out they had misunderstood what I had said, and I was able to set the record straight with them, and my supervisor.”

-The above is an example of the three-part answer: This interviewee states a personal philosophy right up front and then shows how she applies that philosophy in her work life.
+The above is an example of the three-part answer: This interviewee states a personal philosophy right up front and then shows how they apply that philosophy in their work life.

 - "One of the major problems I have found in this profession has been a lack of proper funding for the programs we are trying to implement.
-I think that I have a lot of creative ideas to help overcome some of the budget limitations inherent in this type of work."
+I think I have a lot of creative ideas to help overcome some of the budget limitations inherent in this type of work."

-You’ll note that this answer doesn’t convey a problem that happened.
+You’ll note this answer doesn’t convey a problem that happened.
 Instead, it shows that the interviewee is aware of challenges in that particular industry and is already thinking ahead about how to deal with them.